arjunaoverdrive/todo-list/README.md

 Installation steps:
 1. Install MySQL v 8.x.
 Create a schema and a user with admin rights for this schema.
 2. Use mvn package to build a .jar file.
-3. Open the application.properties file, and replace the default values with the valid the DB credentials in spring.datasource parameters.
+3. Open the application.yml file, and replace the default values with the valid the DB credentials in the spring:datasource parameters.
 Besides, remember to uncomment #spring.jpa.hibernate.ddl-auto=create when starting the application for the first time so that the db is initialized.
 4. Specify the server port.
 Otherwise, the app will use port 8888.
-5. Once the application.properties file is modified, remember to place it and the log4j.xml files to the jar artifact in the <your_jar>/BOOT-INF/classes folder.
-6. Create a bat file to run the app without having to open the command prompt.
+5. Create a bat file to run the app without having to open the command prompt.
 Insert the following content:
   chcp 1251
   start http://localhost:8888